denniscampos/blog/content/blog/first-blog/index.md

 So far, I am enjoying the journey.
 I cannot lie about how frustrating it was initially because the vast information on the internet is *INSANE!!* I found an awesome website that explains the roadmap to the [backend world](https://roadmap.sh/backend)

-I decided to also to streaming on Twitch.
+I decided to also to stream on Twitch.
 Shameless plug [twitch.tv/dnbull](https://twitch.tv/dnbull).
 I stream coding occasionally and play games!

 Please feel free to reach out to me on Twitter if you want to have a ☕ chat. 😀